pegi3s/ipssa/README.md

 ## Running IPSSA with a parameters file

-If you want to specify the pipeline parameters using a Compi parameters file, you should run and adapt the following commands to run the entire pipeline using the default parameters (i.e. without a Compi parameters file).
-Here, you only need to set `PROJECT_DIR` to the right path in your local file system and `COMPI_NUM_TASKS` to the maximum number of parallel tasks that can be run.
+If you want to specify the pipeline parameters using a Compi parameters file, you should run and adapt the following commands.
+These are the same commands as above but with the addition of the `PARAMS_DIR` variable.

+An example of a Compi parameters file can be obtained running the following command: `docker run --rm --entrypoint cat pegi3s/ipssa /resources/ipssa-project.params`.

+This parameters file contains the default values recommended for running IPSSA.
+Please, note that you must update the value of the `host_working_dir` parameter in this file before using it.

 ```bash
 PROJECT_DIR=/path/to/ipssa_project